beotiger/justcal/README.md

-It is easy to use, simple yet powerful and highly configurable date-time picker with seconds, AM-PM and keyboard support,
+It is easy to use, simple yet powerful and highly configurable date-time picker with seconds, AM-PM and keyboard support, and wide-range format of input/output date/time values.
-(about keyboard support - see section Accessibility below) and wide-range format of input/output date/time values (see section Format of date/time below).

 It requires no extra files - no JavaScript libraries, no any css or image files, it works just out of the box.